 Delete the original routes with the next hop set to the VPC peering connection from the VPC route tables.

-During the replacement, check the service traffic in real time.
+During the migration, check the service traffic in real time.
 If traffic is interrupted, add the deleted routes immediately.

 Step 6: Delete the Original VPC Peering Connections